JM89/crash-courses/CrashCourse-MessageBasedSystems/README.md

 Check SEQ: `http://localhost:5341/#/events` and the SQL Server `localhost,1433` with SSMS.

+### BlogPost.Api endpoints

-Open the two solutions `/BlogPost/CrashCourseMessaging.BlogPost.Api.sln` and `Review/CrashCourseMessaging.Review.Api.sln`.
+Open the solution `/BlogPost/CrashCourseMessaging.BlogPost.Api.sln` and run it.

 The same endpoints are available for the Blog Post API using the Postman collection.
 Couple of changes were made:
 - The namespaces were renamed
 - The weather forecast controller was removed
 - The Settings class and Settings section in configuration file were added, and configured in Startup class (ConfigureServices).

-**Review.Api**
+### Review.Api endpoints

+Open the solution `/Review/CrashCourseMessaging.Review.Api.sln` and run it.

 Two endpoints are available:
 - GET `https://localhost:5003/api/review` that does nothing.